fjankowsk/fitpdf/README.md

 The width of the off-pulse phase range subset in bins.

-The line below provides a minimal CSV header.
+The line below provides a minimal CSV header that you can use.

 `rotation,zapped,fluence_on,nbin_on,fluence_off,nbin_off,fluence_off_same,nbin_off_same`